supervisely-ecosystem/apply-nn/README.md

 # How To Use

 ## Step 1.
-Select Data to Predict
+Select Input Data to Predict

-Select images project or video to predict.
+Select project and datasets that you want to predict.

 ![Step 1](https://github.com/supervisely-ecosystem/apply-nn/releases/download/v0.0.1/step-1-predict-app.png)